 Below are the steps to create and use Parameters.

-First, we shall have the requisite data loaded in Tableau as shown below:
+Step 1: First, we shall have the requisite data loaded in Tableau, as shown below:

-In this step, we are going to understand the initial few aspects pertaining to Parameters.
+Step 2: In this step, we will understand the initial few aspects of Parameters.

 Clicking on the button will generate a list of menus.
 Click on the “Create Parameter…” option from the list.

-Clicking on “Create Parameter…” option as in the above step will generate a dialogue box as shown below:
+Step 3: Clicking on the “Create Parameter…” option as in the above step will generate a dialogue box, as shown below:

 A newly created parameter appears in the lower-left corner of the window.
 It appears under the “Parameters” section just below the “Measures”.
 It is highlighted for easy noticing.
 Now, we will use this parameter in the filter to serve our purpose.

-In this step, we will create filter over the categorical variable i.e. Region Name.
+Step 5: In this step, we will create a filter over the categorical variable, i.e. Region Name.

-We have created filter over “Region Name” field by bringing the dimension in the “Filters”
+We have created a filter over the “Region Name” field by bringing the dimension in the “Filters.”

-section.
-Next, we will use the parameter “First Top N” that we created in the previous part with
+Section.
+Next, we will use the parameter “First Top N” that we created in the filter’s previous part.

 The parameter that we created has been selected.

 Here there are two options: Top and Bottom.
-Selecting Top will output Top performers on the basis of “Quantity” using the “First Top N” parameter.
+Selecting Top will output Top performers based on “Quantity” using the “First Top N” parameter.
 Selecting Bottom shall do the reverse.
-Finally, Click on “Apply” and then on “OK”
+Finally, Click on “Apply” and then on “OK.”

-We will make the parameter visible on the window without which it won’t be possible to make its use.
+Step 7: We will make the parameter visible on the window, without which it won’t be possible to make its use.